FrezsSec/Cybersecurity-Lab-Security-Monitoring-Attack-Simulation/README.md

 ### Cleanup Process

-- It's crucial to tidy up after simulating various techniques.
+- It's crucial to clean up after simulating various techniques.
 The Invoke-AtomicRedTeam module also provides a Cleanup parameter (`-Cleanup`) to execute commands that remove all traces left by the tests.

    ![77](https://github.com/FrezsSec/Building-a-Cybersecurity-Lab-Active-Directory-Splunk-Atomic-Red-Team-and-Kali-Linux-Integration/assets/173344802/68e7b0a4-4138-4780-b38f-b5fb037d7055)

 # Summary

 This project provides a detailed walkthrough for building a cybersecurity lab environment.
-From setting up virtualization with VirtualBox to installing and configuring operating systems, security monitoring tools like Sysmon and Splunk, and conducting attack simulations using Atomic Red Team and Kali Linux, each step is aimed at creating a realistic environment for testing and understanding various cybersecurity tactics and techniques.
+From setting up virtualization with VirtualBox to installing and configuring operating systems, security monitoring tools like Sysmon and Splunk, and conducting attack simulations using Atomic Red Team and Kali Linux, we successfully monitored and analyzed the events generated for each attack in Splunk.

 Big thanks to [MyDFIR](https://www.youtube.com/@MyDFIR) for his awesome cybersecurity content that really helped me out with this project!